-When I was a teenager I cottoned onto Art Deco style and loved it for its symmetry and its opulent glamour.
+When I was a teenager I cottoned onto Art Deco patterns and loved them for their symmetry and opulent glamour.
 It was glorious in its stylised waterfalls, sunbursts and geometry, and was epitomised for me in the monumentality of the local cinema with its dual staircase and velvet furnishings.
 Even the air vents there were covered in a patterns of spirals and zigzags.
 And perhaps it’s just me having a thing about geometric styles of recent times, but I think I’m starting to see bits of Art Deco style everywhere.

-Art Deco as a style was sophisticated and sexy, streamlined and orderly.
+Art Deco patterns were sophisticated and sexy, streamlined and orderly.
 It was incredibly popular at its height, and remains influential today.